jversoza/MTEC2002/index.markdown

 More specifically, this class will help you:
 * Understand essential concepts behind programming and software development
-* Comprehend and modify other other people's code
+* Comprehend and modify other people's code
 * Pick up other programming languages and spot similar constructs
 * Build Python programs